 People will correctly argue on the other side that one needs a destination, a home of one’s own for your own writing.
-I agree to that.
-But lately that has not been my dominant way of thinking.
+I agree with that.
+But lately, that has not been my dominant way of thinking.
 Sometime between that 2012 post I wrote and today, I started caring more about being read – by the right people, period – versus being read on my blog … and so our own blog faltered.
 We don’t publish there anymore.
-We publish where we know we can guarantee audience.
+We publish where we know we can guarantee an audience.

 I keep all of my shirts in a closet at home that few people have seen.
 But I wear my shirts out in public and that’s where they are seen by whomever I encounter.
 That’s my view on content.
 For many people, to think that way requires a re-consideration of what blogging means.